PROFILE

 problem.

-Chinese science strategists see China's
+Chinese science strategists see China's greatest

-greatest opportunities in newly emerging fields
+opportunities in newly emerging fields such as

-such as biotechnology and computers, where there
+biotechnology and computers, where there is

-significant player.
-Most Chinese students who
+player.
+Most Chinese students who went abroad

-built a dense network of trans-Pacific contacts
+network of trans-Pacific contacts that will

-that will greatly facilitate U.S.-China
+greatly facilitate U.S.-China scientific

-scientific cooperation in coming years.
-The U.S.
+cooperation in coming years.
+The U.S. space

-of scientific modernity in China.
-China's small
+scientific modernity in China.
+China's small but

-but growing space program, which successfully
+growing space program, which successfully

 completed their second manned orbit in October